Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 * **glusterfs**: [IoK8SApiCoreV1GlusterfsVolumeSource](#iok8sapicorev1glusterfsvolumesource): Represents a Glusterfs mount that lasts the lifetime of a pod.
 Glusterfs volumes do not support ownership management or SELinux relabeling.
 * **hostPath**: [IoK8SApiCoreV1HostPathVolumeSource](#iok8sapicorev1hostpathvolumesource): Represents a host path mapped into a pod.
 Host path volumes do not support ownership management or SELinux relabeling.
 * **iscsi**: [IoK8SApiCoreV1IscsiVolumeSource](#iok8sapicorev1iscsivolumesource): Represents an ISCSI disk.
 ISCSI volumes can only be mounted as read/write once.
 ISCSI volumes support ownership management and SELinux relabeling.
-* **name**: string (Required): Volume's name.
+* **name**: string (Required): name of the volume.
 Must be a DNS_LABEL and unique within the pod.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 * **nfs**: [IoK8SApiCoreV1NFSVolumeSource](#iok8sapicorev1nfsvolumesource): Represents an NFS mount that lasts the lifetime of a pod.
 NFS volumes do not support ownership management or SELinux relabeling.
 * **persistentVolumeClaim**: [IoK8SApiCoreV1PersistentVolumeClaimVolumeSource](#iok8sapicorev1persistentvolumeclaimvolumesource): PersistentVolumeClaimVolumeSource references the user's PVC in the same namespace.
 This volume finds the bound PV and mounts that volume for the pod.
 A PersistentVolumeClaimVolumeSource is, essentially, a wrapper around another type of volume that is owned by someone else (the system).
 * **photonPersistentDisk**: [IoK8SApiCoreV1PhotonPersistentDiskVolumeSource](#iok8sapicorev1photonpersistentdiskvolumesource): Represents a Photon Controller persistent disk resource.